 Three separate surveyors from the same firm worked on behalf of the landlord.
 The same surveyor stayed in control of the claim for Dabinett and maintained the same arguments and principles.

-Settlement was agreed at £3,000.
-The payment was agreed to be made by installments, which was important for a private individual.
+The settlement was agreed at £3,000.
+The payment was agreed to be made by instalments, which was important for a private individual.